Victor-IX/NodeEditorSwitcher/README.md

 # Node Editor Switcher Blender Addon

 ## Overview
-Add a pie menu, quick buttons and shorcut for switching between the differents node editors.
+Add a pie menu, quick buttons, and shortcuts for switching between the different node editors.

 ## Features
 ### Pie Menu:
-Accessible in the Node Editor, the pie menu it's a easy way to switch between different node editors with a single click.
+Accessible in the Node Editor, the pie menu is an easy way to switch between different node editors with a single click.

 ![alt text](Image/PieMenu.png)

-- Default keyboard shortcuts: `To be Define`
+- Default keyboard shortcuts: `To be Defined`
 - You can customize these shortcuts in Blender's keymap settings.

 ### Quick Buttons:

-The Node Editor buttons are available at the top right of the node editor header and can be disable in the addon preferences.
+The Node Editor buttons are available at the top right of the node editor header and can be disabled in the addon preferences.

 ![alt text](Image/QuickButtons.png)